How to Teach Your Preschooler to Write in Singapore: A Step-by-Step Guide for Parents (2026)

 Teaching Order for Uppercase Letters

-These letters use only vertical and horizontal lines.
-They are the easiest to form and build confidence quickly.
+Only vertical and horizontal lines.
+These are the easiest to form and build confidence quickly.
+Start here.

-Curves require more control.
-Start with C (a simple open curve) and progress to S (the hardest).
+Curves require noticeably more precision.
+Start with C (a simple open curve) and work up to S, which is genuinely the hardest letter in this group.

-These combine straight lines with curves and are the most complex.
+These mix straight lines with curves and are the most complex.
+Leave these for last.

 Teaching a New Letter